top of page

 Sushruta Samhita Surgical Techniques

-The Sushruta Samhita emphasizes core principles of surgery such as planning, precision, hemostasis (stopping blood loss), and clean technique.
-To reduce pain during surgery, Sushruta used natural anesthetics, including wine and cannabis-like substances.
+The Sushruta Samhita emphasizes core surgical principles such as careful planning, precision, hemostasis (stopping blood loss), and maintaining a clean technique.
+To reduce pain during surgical procedures, Sushruta used natural anesthetics.
+These included wine and cannabis-like substances.

 Sushruta also described reconstructive surgeries in detail.
-Plastic or reconstructive surgery is when doctors fix or improve parts of the body to help them work better or look more normal, especially after an injury or illness.
-Sushruta treated injuries like Nasa Sandhana (rhinoplasty - nose reconstruction), Oshtha Sandhana (lip repair), and Karna Sandhana (ear reconstruction).
+Plastic or reconstructive surgery involves fixing or improving body parts to enhance their function or appearance after injury or illness.
+Notable procedures he described include Nasa Sandhana (rhinoplasty - nose reconstruction), Oshtha Sandhana (lip repair), and Karna Sandhana (ear reconstruction).

 Legacy and Recognition of Maharishi Sushruta

-Maharshi Sushruta’s detailed procedural account of rhinoplasty, found in the Sushruta Samhita (Sutra Sthana, Chapter 16, and Chikitsa Sthana, Chapter 26), is considered the earliest known written record of plastic or reconstructive surgery.
-His method, especially the technique known as the “Indian flap”, is still referenced in modern plastic surgery.
-He is widely regarded as the “Father of Plastic Surgery”.
+Maharishi Sushruta’s detailed accounts of rhinoplasty, which can be found in the Sushruta Samhita (Sutra Sthana, Chapter 16, and Chikitsa Sthana, Chapter 26), are considered the earliest known written records of plastic or reconstructive surgery.
+His methods, particularly the "Indian flap" technique, are still referenced in modern plastic surgery.
+He is widely celebrated as the “Father of Plastic Surgery.”

-One of the early English translations of the Sushruta Samhita was done by Kaviraj Kunjalal of Calcutta in 1907.
+One of the early English translations of the Sushruta Samhita was undertaken by Kaviraj Kunjalal of Calcutta in 1907.
 A palm-leaf manuscript of the text is preserved at the Los Angeles County Museum of Art in the United States.
-In 2018, the Royal Australasian College of Surgeons honoured Maharishi Sushruta by erecting a statue of him on their campus in Australia.
+In 2018, the Royal Australasian College of Surgeons honored Maharishi Sushruta by erecting a statue of him on their campus in Australia.

-The “Sushruta Project” is an ongoing project by experts who are trying to study the Sushruta Samhita and its historical impact.
-A major discovery from the project is a palm-leaf manuscript dated to 878 CE, which is nearly a thousand years older than previously known copies.
-This finding has helped scholars better understand Sushruta’s work and its importance in the history of medicine.
-Maharishi Sushruta’s life and work show how deeply scientific thinking existed in ancient India.
-His legacy continues to inspire students of medicine and surgery all over the world.
+The “Sushruta Project” is an ongoing initiative by experts aimed at studying the Sushruta Samhita and its historical significance.
+A major discovery from this project is a palm-leaf manuscript dated to 878 CE.
+This finding is nearly a thousand years older than previously known copies.
+It has helped scholars better understand Sushruta’s work and its significance in the history of medicine.
+Maharishi Sushruta’s life and work exemplify the depth of scientific thinking in ancient India.
+His legacy continues to inspire medical and surgical students around the globe.

 Explore Our Books